-Final mark percentage: 10% for pathway A Final mark percentage: 9% for pathway B Final mark percentage: % for pathway C Final mark percentage: % for pathway D Seminars and workshops Type Seminars and workshops Technique Attitude scales (Non-recoverable) Description Up to 0,3 ECTS (7 hours) will take the form of seminars and/or workshops.
-These are hybrid theoretical/ practical sessions based on discussions resulting from a previous assignment (seminars) or the study of to gradually diminish the teacher's intervention and foster the student's.
-The student will often need to do some prior reading.
-All sessions will be based on PowerPoint presentations, freely available through the materials presented in the course of the session (workshops).
-Assessment criteria Active participation, completion of reading tasks Final mark percentage: 10% for pathway A Final mark percentage: 8% for pathway B Final mark percentage: % for pathway C Final mark percentage: % for pathway D
+Assessment criteria Final grade percentage: 35% for the training plan A Final grade percentage: 50% for the training plan B Seminars and workshops Modality Seminars and workshops Technique Attitude scales (non-retrievable) Description Up to 0,3 ECTS (7 hours) will take the form of seminars and/or workshops.
+These are hybrid theoretical/ practical sessions based on discussions resulting from a previous assignment (seminars) or the study of materials presented in the course of the session (workshops).
+Assessment criteria Active participation, completion of reading tasks Final grade percentage: 15% for the training plan A Final grade percentage: 0% for the training plan B